eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 $$ as $$ t \rightarrow \infty $$.

-Decaying the evidence (and therefore the posterior) is a nice trick that can be used to address both types of nonstationarity identified in the previous section.
+Decaying the evidence (and therefore the posterior) is a nice trick that can be used to address both types of nonstationarity identified in the previous
+section: simply use the decaying update step when updating the conjugate model hyperparameters.

-For more information, see [Austin Rochford's talk for Boston Bayesians](https://austinrochford.com/resources/talks/boston-bayesians-2017-bayes-bandits.slides.html#/3) about Bayesian bandit algorithms for e-commerce.
+For more information on decaying evidence and posteriors, check out [Austin Rochford's talk for Boston Bayesians](https://austinrochford.com/resources/talks/boston-bayesians-2017-bayes-bandits.slides.html#/3) about Bayesian bandit algorithms for e-commerce.